Nonlinear variations in axisymmetric accretion: Concluding remarks

-Now, real fluid flows are also influenced by viscosity.
-In fact, fluid flows are usually affected both by nonlinearity and viscosity, occasionally as competing effects.
-In models of accretion discs, viscous dissipation usually brings about stability, but in one of the proposed models of axisymmetric accretion, the quasi-viscous accretion disc, viscosity is seen to destabilise the flow~\citep{br07,bbdr09}.
-In this model, viscosity, quantified by the $\alpha$ paramter of~\citet{ss73}, is made to behave as a small first-order perturbative effect about a background inviscid flow.
+A natural attribute of real fluids is viscosity.
+Fluid flows are affected both by nonlinearity and viscosity, occasionally as competing effects.
+In models of accretion discs, viscous dissipation usually brings about stability, but in one of the models of axisymmetric accretion, namely, the quasi-viscous accretion disc, viscosity actually destabilizes the flow under linear perturbations~\citep{br07,bbdr09}.
+In this model, kinematic viscosity is constrained as a vanishingly small first-order perturbative effect about a background inviscid flow.
 This instability, known as secular instability, is not without its precedence.
 Exactly this kind of instability is also seen to grow in Maclaurin spheroids on the introduction of a kinematic viscosity to a first order~\citep{sc87}.
-So when it comes to stability, the role of viscosity is not as clearly defined as it is for enabling the infall process by an outward transport of the angular momentum.
-In any case, beyond simple hydrodynamics, the stability of accretion discs is more likely to be governed by phenomena like radiative processes, turbulence and magnetohydrodynamics~\citep{bh98}.

-Stability of fluids is also studied by constraining a perturbation to behave like a travelling wave~\citep{pso80,cross86,ray03a,rbpla07}.
-At times, one encounters the surprising situation of a fluid flow being stable under one type of perturbation, but unstable under the effect of another~\citep{ch93,rbpla07}.
-With nonlinearity lending an additional aspect, these effects are worth a close look in future studies.
+There may, however, be an advantage in this secular instability, which is most pronounced on large length scales of an accretion disc~\citep{bbdr09}.
+No inflow solution, starting from the outer spatial limits of the accretion process, can be free of time-dependence because of the secular instability.
+Now, since a viscous disc gets spatially distributed on the viscous time scale, the time-dependent behaviour of solutions can be exploited to understand the nature of viscosity, especially since observables in a steady disc are largely independent of viscosity~\citep{fkr02}.
+The perturbative methods of our work (which takes nonlinearity up to the second order) can be combined with the aforementioned quasi-viscous model (which takes viscosity to a small linear order), with the result that nonlinearity will augment the linear-order secular instability brought about by viscosity.
+Since the molecular viscosity of the inflowing gas is very weak~\citep{fkr02}, strongly time-dependent behaviour of solutions may carry the signature of the nonlinear character of the flow.